benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 Reading online, if you manage to make it through the mound of AI/Agent/Copilot posts, a lot of people are talking about building platforms.

+&nbsp;

 I'm also guilty of this, having been part of ML, data and streaming platform teams in the last years.

 &nbsp;